redirect is a lesser known feature of SPF that may cause some confusion about its intended use.

 all mechanism the

--all rule of the root domain is used and not the
+-all term of the origin domain is used and not the

 redirect modifier does influence the